Promignis/imapSmtp/Specs.md

     uploadDate<int64:timestamp> // The date the document was first stored in GridFS filename <string> //Optional file name
     metadata {

-    } // a map of other metadatas about the file
+        count <int> // this keeps the count of how many messages are currently referencing this file } // a map of other metadatas about the file
 }
 ```